Gongsta/Poker-AI/README.md

 - [ ] Implement Monte-Carlo CFR
 - [ ] Implement a distributed version of Monte-Carlo CFR
 - [ ] Implement sub-game solving to come up with better strategies during the actual game (key idea presented by Noam Brown.
 Seach during the game drastically improves performance)

+##### 4. Future Steps
+- [ ] Implement Computer Vision + Deep Learning to recognize Poker cards, and so you can deploy this model in real life by mounting a camera to your head.